MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ### <a href=#crosssectoralstandardsused1 name="crosssectoralstandardsused1">crosssectoralstandardsused1</a>

-The cross\x2dsectoral standards applied for calculating or allocating GHG emissions.
+The cross-sectoral standards applied for calculating or allocating GHG emissions.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/PreviewProductCarbonFootprint (this entity)

 #### Properties